Probate Q&A Series

 4. Challenge Fraudulent Transfers

-If the decedent transferred business assets to shield them from creditors, personal representatives can seek to void those transfers under the Uniform Fraudulent Transfer Act:
+If the decedent transferred business assets to shield them from creditors, creditors or other proper claimants may seek to avoid those transfers under North Carolina’s Uniform Voidable Transactions Act:

 • N.C.G.S. § 39-23 defines transfers made to hinder, delay, or defraud creditors.